jiamny/Dive_into_deep_learning_with_libtorch/README.md

 # Dive into deep learning with libtorch

-Dive into deep learning with LibTorch C++ API
+Dive into deep learning with LibTorch and LibTorchvision C++ API

 ![Alt text](./data/front.jpg?raw=true)